How you can avoid debt and how the snowball principle can help you get debt under control.

 Of course, life happens - you can't avoid illness, job loss, or the breakdown of a relationship.

 In theory 'don't spend more than you actually get' is a pretty simple mantra to live by.
 But in reality, it's not always possible.
-It's more realistic to plan for money changing life events, having a budget (and sticking to it), as well as a nest egg, can save you from the debt trap - or at least stave it off for enough time for you to discover a solution.
+It's more realistic to plan for money changing life events, having a budget (and sticking to it), as well as a nest egg, can save you from the debt trap - or at least hold it off long enough to find a solution.

 - Budget: Over the past few months, our lives, and to some extent, our consumer behaviour, has changed — less general spending, but more online purchases.
 Maybe you have just as much, less or even more money available now because many daily activities have fallen away.
 If you don't have one, set up a budget.
 For everyone else, now is an excellent time to adjust your budget.
 Be sure to include the nest egg and, if necessary, debt repayment — Excel, e-banking, apps or various templates perfect for money planning.